MKLau/roweb2/content/blog/2020-02-26-devguide-release/index.md

 * whenever there's a push to dev, the book is built in a `_book` folder whose content is then pushed to the `dev-site` branch that's the source for our [dev book](https://devdevguide.netlify.com).

-* whenever there's a commit in a PR from a repo that has `NETLIFY_SITE_ID` as secret i.e. most often the same repo and not forks, the book is built, deployed to Netlify, and a commit comment allows to find the preview URL.
+* whenever there's a commit in a PR from a repo that has `NETLIFY_SITE_ID` as secret i.e. most often the same repo and not forks, the book is built, deployed to Netlify, and the details page of a PR check run allows to find the preview URL.
 Getting the preview for any PR was the main motivation for our exploring a different deploy method.

-If you want to know more about GitHub actions for R, we recommend [Jim Hester's slidedeck](https://speakerdeck.com/jimhester/github-actions-for-r) and [Emil Hvitfeldt's thorough walkthrough "Deploy your bookdown project to Netlify with Github Actions"](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/).
+If you want to know more about GitHub Actions for R, we recommend [Jim Hester's RStudio conf talk](https://resources.rstudio.com/rstudio-conf-2020/azure-pipelines-and-github-actions-jim-hester) and [Emil Hvitfeldt's thorough walkthrough "Deploy your bookdown project to Netlify with Github Actions"](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/).
 You can also explore [our (probably improvable) workflows](https://github.com/ropensci/dev_guide/tree/dev/.github/workflows).

 #### URL checking

-Our [script checking URLs](https://github.com/ropensci/dev_guide/blob/master/inst/book_grooming.R) now uses commonmark instead of regular expressions.
+Our [script checking URLs](https://github.com/ropensci/dev_guide/blob/master/inst/book_grooming.R) now uses [commonmark](/technotes/2018/09/05/commonmark/) instead of regular expressions.
 If you're interesting in programmatic URL cleaning, you can also read [the recent rOpenSci tech note about cleaning a website URLs with R](/technotes/2019/12/19/urls-tidying/).

 #### Conclusion